Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/readme/test/TESTME.md

         - Recipe Chef
     - Confirm the search reset button is working.

-    Main
+    Recipes
     - Confirm 20 recipe cards are visbale.
-    - Confrim there is no missing data from the cards, including:
+    - Confirm there is no missing data from the cards, including:
         - Recipe Title
         - Recipe Description
         - Recipe Chef